gbif/ssg-gb26/content/05_travel-accommodation/en.md

 Whether or not you need a visa depends on your nationality and length of stay.
 For a list of countries and for information on how to apply see: [netherlandsandyou.nl/travel-and-residence/visas-for-the-netherlands](https://www.netherlandsandyou.nl/travel-and-residence/visas-for-the-netherlands)

+Make sure to apply for a visa well in advance of the meeting.